Reuben Foster: Recruiting

 Regarded as a four-star recruit by ESPN, Foster was listed as the top inside linebacker of his class.
 Chris Yeager, who coached the Alabama All-Stars in the 2012 Alabama-Mississippi Classic, compared Foster to Cornelius Bennett.

-Since his sophomore year, Foster was recruited by a number of SEC schools.
+Since his sophomore year, Foster was recruited by a number of Southeastern Conference schools.
 In July 2011, Foster verbally committed to Alabama, citing the NFL pedigree of head coach Nick Saban and defensive coordinator Kirby Smart as the decisive factor.
 However, Foster was not firm on his commitment, so other schools continued to recruit him.
 After transferring to Auburn High School prior to his senior year, Foster decided to de-commit from Alabama, and switched to Auburn University.
 "At the end of the day, I feel like Auburn University is the place for me and my family.
 I am 100 percent confident with my final decision", said Foster.
 He went so far to have the Auburn University emblem tattooed on his right arm.

 Foster's commitment to the Tigers, however, only lasted until December 2012, when Auburn dismissed head coach Gene Chizik, and assistant coach Trooper Taylor, to whom Foster had developed a personal relationship.
 Foster went through January looking at different schools, including Alabama, Auburn, South Carolina, Georgia, Washington, Miami (FL), and LSU, with Georgia believed to be the favorite.
 On National Signing Day however, Foster re-committed to Alabama.